-The ex-Séléka coalition and associated armed groups, the anti-Balaka local defence militias, and Lord’s Resistance Army (LRA) are listed for recruitment and use, killing and maiming, and sexual violence against children.
+The ex-Séléka coalition and associated armed groups, the anti-Balaka local defence militias, and the Lord’s Resistance Army (LRA) are listed for recruitment and use, killing and maiming, and sexual violence against children.
 The ex-Séléka are listed for attacks on schools and/or hospitals, and the LRA is listed for abduction.
-In October, the next progress report on MINUSCA by the Secretary-General (SG) is due pursuant to SCR 2301 (2016), which renewed its mandate until November.
-The continued presence of armed groups in close proximity to school premises poses serious protection risks to students and educators.
-Additionally, the sheltering of internally displaced persons in schools, like école Koudoukou which Watchlist visited in April, due to a lack of alternative sites, poses another challenge for the protection of schools.
+In January, the Council is expected to renew the CAR Sanctions Committee pursuant to SCR 2262 (2016).
+Since October, education in CAR has taken another heavy hit from renewed violence, as reported by UN agencies.
+The last SG’s report (S/2016/824, para 33) documented use of schools and hospitals by armed groups in 15 separate incidents.
+The Government’s 5-year rehabilitation and reconstruction plan, which received $2.28 billion USD in donor pledges at the November 17 Brussels Conference, includes provision of education, as well as a clear DDR strategy.
 The Security Council should:

 France is the lead country on CAR.
 Ukraine chairs the 2127 Sanctions Committee.

 This information is based on Watchlist’s Children and Armed Conflict Monthly Update: January 2017.

 Action plans signed: An action plan for the APRD was ready to be signed in 2008, but it has been put on hold by the CAR Minister of Defence, who requested that other parties to conflict listed in the annexes of the Secretary-General’s report be included within the action plan.
 CPJP (Convention des patriotes pour la justice et la paix), part of the Séléka coalition, has concluded an action plan with the United Nations in line with Security Council resolutions 1539 (2004) and 1612 (2005).